Vasilis-christopoulos/cafe-sales-forecasting/README.md

 jupyter notebook
 ```

-Step 8: Navigate back to the jupyter notebook localhost tab and open the forecast.ipynb notebook.
+**Step 8: Navigate to the jupyter notebook localhost tab and open the forecast.ipynb notebook.**

-Step 9: You are all set you can run the cells.
+**Step 9: You are all set you can run the cells.**

 ---